TSawyer87/flakes/README.md

 - This flake provides two NixOS configurations:

     - magic: A desktop configuration for AMD hardware.
+More recent updates.

     - laptop: A desktop configuration for Intel hardware.

 **Customizing the Flake**